shlomif/halting-my-real-person-fiction/README.md

 publishing for free on my site under Creative Commons licences, and writing mostly fanfic or even real person fiction.
 People feel sorry for JK Roling for being a professional, despite her being a millionaire.

-But people like me, respect me or even think I'm prepostorous or blasphemous (which indicates I may be right - http://shlomifishswiki.branchable.com/Encourage_criticism_and_try_to_get_offended/ ).
+But people either love my work, respect me or even think I'm prepostorous or blasphemous (which indicates I may be right - http://shlomifishswiki.branchable.com/Encourage_criticism_and_try_to_get_offended/ ).
 People would cringe at reading the Harry
 Potter books now ("TL;DR") but many of my old stories, aphorisms or factoids are still funny and fresh.

-You may not know who she is but https://twitter.com/EmmaWatson is the most highly paid actress in Hollywood.
+You may not know who she is but https://twitter.com/EmmaWatson is the most highly paid actress in Hollywood, famous for having played Hermione in the Harry Potter films.
+It makes her comparable to https://en.wikipedia.org/wiki/Arnold_Schwarzenegger who also was paid well.

 But it's not as if she is the new Arnold Schwarzenegger.
 Instead, Arnold Schwarzenegger is the old Emma Watson!
 Poor Emma.
 Why do we feel sorry for her?